Best Beginner’s Guide For Cybersecurity Recon with Python

 Passive Recon

-• Sources include WHOIS, crt.sh, Shodan, GitHub, and leaked databases.
+• Typical sources: WHOIS, crt.sh, Shodan, GitHub, leaked databases.

-• Stealthy; leaves no logs on the target.
+• Stealthy – leaves no logs on the target system.

 Active Recon

-• Direct probing via DNS queries, port scanning, banner grabbing, and web crawling.
+• Direct probing: DNS queries, port scans, banner grabbing, web crawling.

-• Powerful but generates logs and may trigger firewalls.
+• Powerful, but generates logs and can trigger firewalls.

 Rule: Always start with passive recon.
 It’s safer, cost‑free, and helps narrow down what to probe actively.